raymerorale/CS-E-Book-backend/README.md

 3. API will run at http://localhost:4000
 4. Test VALID and INVALID sample data on POSTMAN: http://localhost:4000/user/authenticate
 5. Try out other username and password pair on login that is not on the sample data
-6. For now, API returns 500 for every INVALID request.
-Error handling ongoing... :)
+6. Try out other API endpoints as well.
+Check API Docs for guide. :)

 ### API Docs